How Bicycles Are Mobilizing Girls to Reimagine Their World

 Given the many economic and social consequences of the pandemic, it’s more critical than ever that girls resume their education.

-What can we do to mitigate the effects of COVID-19 on education, while also strengthening our efforts to put girls at the forefront of their own futures?
+What can we do to mitigate the long-lasting effects of COVID-19 on education, while also strengthening our efforts to put girls at the forefront of their own futures?

 The Power of Mobility